 - Easy to learn and use even for beginners

 - Low cost

-- All-in-One Color grading
+- All-in-One Colour grading

-- Built-in tools for rigging and animation
+- Incorporated rigging and animation tools

 - Atypical workflow takes getting used to

 Composers for media have been the standard in the field for many years.
 Many people, especially those working in the film and television industries, rely on it since it is a stable, cross-platform NLE.
 There aren't many bumps along the way; it just delivers.
 When it comes to teamwork, Media Composer is unparalleled; all of your editors can work on the same file at the same time.
 Whenever a user makes and saves a modification, the modifications are immediately visible to all other users.